DeanKamali/sqlite-operator/README.md

 # SQLite Operator

 A Kubernetes operator for managing SQLite databases with Litestream replication and sqlite-rest API exposure.
+Built with Go and the Operator SDK for high performance and reliability.

 ## Features